 The Global Portfolio may invest indirectly in bitcoin through the Grayscale Bitcoin Trust and through other pooled investment vehicles that provide exposure to crypto assets.
 Certain of these vehicles may not be registered under the 1940 Act and do not receive the protections of the 1940 Act.
 The Global Portfolio will not invest directly in bitcoin or other crypto assets.
 The Grayscale Bitcoin Trust is a Bitcoin ETF that enables investors to gain exposure to bitcoin in the form of a security while avoiding the challenges of buying, storing, and safekeeping bitcoin, directly.
 Bitcoin is a type of crypto asset and is not issued by a government, bank or central organization.
 Bitcoin exists on the Bitcoin Network that hosts the Bitcoin Blockchain.
-The Grayscale Bitcoin Trust invests principally in bitcoin.
+Bitcoin has no physical existence and exists solely through the record of bitcoin.
 The Global Portfolio may also invest in other pooled investment vehicles that provide exposure to the spot price of crypto assets.
 For example, the Global Portfolio may invest in the Grayscale Ethereum Classic Trust.